What an assistive technology advisor is

 - set up and use your assistive technology.

-Your advisor will give us different evidence, depending on if your items are:
+Your advisor will give us different evidence, depending on if the items are:

-You will need to work with an assistive technology assessor if the items are mid or high-cost.
+You’ll need to work with an assistive technology advisor if the items are mid cost.
+You need an assessor for assessment of high-cost assistive technology.

 Helping you choose a safe and appropriate item